-One of my most frequently asked questions is what size and ratio Etsy product photos should be.
-Sizing and ratio is very important when it comes to your Etsy product photos so in this post I’ll cover why it’s important and how you can make sure you’re getting it right.
+One of my most frequently asked questions is what size and ratio Etsy product listing photos should be.
+Sizing and ratio is very important when it comes to your Etsy product photos, so in this post I’ll be covering the best sizing for etsy, including these topics:

-The ratio refers to how wide and tall the image is.
+The ratio refers to how wide the image is compared to how tall it is (eg, 1:1, 5:4, 4:3, etc).
 You set your ratio when you crop your photo in your editing process either on your computer or your smartphone, or within your camera when you take the actual photo.

 Size refers to how many pixels wide and how many pixels tall your photo is.
 This can be adjusted when editing, but needs to be at least a certain size when captured (more on that in moment).